MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 5. Resume the profile by returning to the **Monthly Enterprise Channel** profile page and selecting **Resume channel**.

 > [!NOTE]
-> For rollout waves, the scheduled rollout continues when a profile is paused and does not restart when the profile is resumed.
+> For [rollout waves]((#rollout-waves)), the scheduled rollout continues when a profile is paused and does not restart when the profile is resumed.

 ### Rollback

+> [!NOTE]
-Rollback is available for devices managed by the Monthly Enterprise Channel profile.
+> Rollback is only available for devices managed by the Monthly Enterprise Channel profile.

-Rollback is a feature that enables you to roll back a device to a previous version.
+Rollback enables you to roll back a device to a previous version.
 For example, if your finance department experiences an issue with the latest version of Excel, you can roll them back to the previous version.
 Keep these points in mind when using rollback:

 - Devices that are rolled back will stay on the previous version until the next version is released.
 When the new version releases, devices in a rolled-back state revert to their regular update schedule.
 They skip the previous version and update to the latest release.
 - If the underlying issue was resolved, you can cancel a rollback action before the next version is available.